-All students at Olin receive basic fire evacuation training at the beginning of each semester.
-Fire drills in all residence hall buildings are held at the beginning of each semester in coordination with the NeedhamFire Department.
-All students, staff and faculty receive an email notification regarding the fire egress drills as well as detailed overview of fire safety education.
+All students in residence on campus receive basic fire evacuation training at the beginning of each semester.
+Fire drills in all residence hall buildings are held at least annually in coordination with Public Safety and the Needham Fire Department.
 The town fire inspectors make unannounced inspections of the campus throughout the year.
-The College's insurance company inspects the campus on at minimum, an annual basis.
+The College's insurance company inspects the campus an annual basis as well.

-If a pulled alarm box or activation of the alarm system is determined to be malicious, disciplinary action may be taken, including revocation of campus housing privileges, suspension, or expulsion from Olin.
-Violators will be reported to the Wellesley or Needham Fire Departments for possible criminal prosecution.
+If a pulled alarm box or activation of the alarm system is determined to be malicious, disciplinary action may be taken, including revocation of campus housing privileges, suspension, or expulsion from Olin for students or referral to Human Resources for disciplinary action for employees.
+Violators will be reported to the Needham Fire Departments for possible criminal prosecution.